Chickery's Travels

 It is not just those RVing in humid climates that need this inexpensive preventive maintenance tool.
 If you shower, wash clothes, cook, or even breathe in your RV, you increase the relative humidity in the air and can create excessive condensation and moisture.
 We use four dehumidifiers in our 44-foot fifth wheel.

 In the bedroom and in the kitchen, we have an Eva-dry Electric Petite Portable Dehumidifier.
-These are small, but hard working.
+These are small but hard-working.
 They are also very, very quiet.
 We had to replace one because it quit working about 3 years in.
 The other one is still going strong after 5 years.
 These are very quiet and easy to empty.

 Mattress